eye-fly/universal_manipulation_interface/README.md

                 '-nz',  '0.0543', <<=== nomina z offset for some reazon is defferent than defoul one (maybe because different goopr?) and same for script_path = script_dir.joinpath('calibrate_gripper_range.py') [inside scripts_slam_pipline/05_run_cal,,,.py ]

+high shutter speed is very helpful/necesary to decrease motion bulr and thus improve slam performance

+output freame rate is actualy 10hz

+output units for x,y,z are meters

+TODO:

+fix output resolution and mask as it's not perfect for current gopro

+there is a better branch for SLAM that handels much better eges of the mask (used for masking out gripper during slam) https://github.com/Aczheng-cai/ORB_SLAM3_UMI

         24 start